-Some of the systems that have been proposed to help the visually impaired with achieving a sense of independence are the mobility tools like white canes and the guide dogs.
-The visuallyimpaired people usually use the white cane to feel the changes on the surface of the pathway ahead of their steps.
-[5] By swinging the cane from one side to another in rhythm with their feet, the users will be able to find and be aware of the obstructions ahead of them.
+Some common systems implemented for the guidance of visually impaired in navigation are the mobility tools like white canes and the guide dogs.
+The visually impaired people usually use the white cane to feel the changes on the surface of the pathway ahead of their steps.
+By swinging the cane from one side to another in rhythm with their feet, the users will be able to find and be aware of the obstructions ahead of them [5].
 However, the effectiveness of the cane can be restricted when the cane breaks during a navigation, when poor weather or unfamiliar landmarks negatively influence its performance and, most importantly, when the person has to cross an intersection, considering that the white cane remains ineffective toward detecting vehicles in motion.
 In contrast, the guide dog, a trained pet for leading the visually impaired around obstacles, is aware of the danger imposed by the speeding vehicles and is thus a safer choice when it comes to crossing intersections.
-Indeed, according to The Benefits of Guide Dog Ownership by L. Whitmarsh, [6] guide dog is preferred by many for its mobility and companionship.
+Indeed, guide dog is preferred by many for its mobility and companionship [6].
 However, a guide dog can be an unconvincing choice for many because it requires additional cares, training, and expenses on goods to feed it.
 While guide dog and white cane are the most common systems employed by the visually impaired, they only provide assistance in independent navigation but lack assistance in other forms.
-Another proposed system that has helped the visually impaired to achieve independence is the subscription to real- time agents in needs of assistance.
+Another proposed system that has helped the visually impaired to achieve independence is the subscription to real-time agents in needs of assistance.
 The idea behind this is that the visually impaired population can receive assistance immediately through a touch of a button or a call through applications on smartphone or laptop.
-While this definitely provides more forms of assistance to the users other than on independent navigation, the expenses can be higher and the assistance would not be there to be accompanied with the user twenty-four-seven.
+While this definitely provides more forms of assistance to the users other than on independent navigation, the expenses are usually higher, and the assistance would not be there to be accompanied with the user twenty-four-seven.
 In fact, some platforms would not work without internet access, providing inconveniences and restrictions in navigation when the user travels to locations with no internet and thus access to support.
-[7] Electronic glasses is another proposed system to help with not only the navigation of the user but in many other forms.
-In fact, its principle builds upon the capturing of real-time images through a camera and the displaying of these motions to the users' sight, which basically allows the users to live in a world with clear vision.
+Electronic glasses is another proposed system to help with not only the navigation of the user but in many other forms.
+In fact, its principle builds upon the capturing of real-time images through a camera and the displaying of these motions to the users' sight, which basically allows the users to live in a world with clear vision [7].
 However, this piece of device is costly and not covered by medical insurances, so though many hope to experience vision with such advanced technology, the majority of them cannot afford it.
 Moreover, this device only works for those who are not completely blind, as it functions upon enhancing one's vision by displaying processed images.